 Exception for HIPAA Business Associates

-Currently, the CCPA excepts from its applicability any protected health information collected by a HIPAA covered entity or business associate.
-The CCPA also contains an exception for all HIPAA covered entities to the extent that they maintain, use or disclose patient information in the same manner as protected health information subject to HIPAA.
-However, the CCPA does not presently include a similar entity-based exception for HIPAA business associates and the patient information they protect in the same manner as protected health information.
+Before AB 713 took effect, the CCPA excepted from its applicability any protected health information collected by a HIPAA covered entity or business associate.
+The CCPA also contained an exception for all HIPAA covered entities to the extent that they maintain, use or disclose patient information in the same manner as protected health information subject to HIPAA.
+However, the CCPA did not include a similar entity-based exception for HIPAA business associates and the patient information they protect in the same manner as protected health information.

-The CCPA currently includes an exception for personal information collected as part of clinical trials that are subject to the Common Rule, international good clinical practice guidelines, or the human subject protection regulations of the US Food and Drug Administration (FDA).
+The CCPA previously included an exception for personal information collected as part of clinical trials that are subject to the Common Rule, international good clinical practice guidelines, or the human subject protection regulations of the US Food and Drug Administration (FDA).
 AB 713 expands the exception to except any personal information collected, used or disclosed in any research (as defined by HIPAA) that is carried out in accordance with applicable ethics, confidentiality, privacy and security rules of 45 CFR Part 164 (e.g., the HIPAA Privacy and Security Rules), the Common Rule, good clinical practice guidelines issued by the International Council for Harmonisation or FDA human subject protection requirements.
-Thus, the CCPA’s research exception will no longer be limited to clinical trials.
+Thus, now, the CCPA’s research exception is no longer limited to clinical trials.

 In light of AB 713’s enactment, entities that license or otherwise disclose de-identified patient information, and licensees and purchasers of the information, should